-When using GetProperty to retrieve the value of a selection, the property argument should be set to the corresponding value in the SelectionNotify event.
+GetProperty to retrieve the value of a selection, the property argument should be set to the corresponding value in the SelectionNotify event.
 Because the requestor has no way of knowing beforehand what type the selection owner will use, the type argument should be set to AnyPropertyType.
-Several GetProperty requests may be needed to retrieve all the data in the selection; each should set the long-offset argument to the amount of data received so far, and the size argument to some reasonable buffer size (see section 2.5).
+Several GetProperty requests may be needed to retrieve all the data in the selection; each should set the long-offset argument to the amount of data received so far, and the size argument to some reasonable buffer size (see the section called "Large Data Transfers". ).
 If the returned value of bytes-after is zero, the whole property has been transferred.

-Once all the data in the selection has been retrieved (which may require getting the values of several properties - see section 2.7), the requestor should delete the property in the SelectionNotify request by using a GetProperty request with the delete argument set to True.
+Once all the data in the selection has been retrieved (which may require getting the values of several properties -- see the section called "Use of Selection Properties".), the requestor should delete the property in the SelectionNotify request by using a GetProperty request with the delete argument set to True.
 As previously discussed, the owner has no way of knowing when the data has been transferred to the requestor unless the property is removed.

 The requestor must delete the property named in the SelectionNotify once all the data has been retrieved.
-The requestor should invoke either DeleteProperty or Get-Property (delete==True) after it has successfully retrieved all the data in the selection.
-For further information, see section 2.5.
+The requestor should invoke either DeleteProperty or GetProperty (delete==True) after it has successfully retrieved all the data in the selection.
+For further information, see the section called "Large Data Transfers".

-2.5.
 Large Data Transfers